baleada/docs/src/prose/features/index.md

 ### Using combos
 :::

 Import any combo to start using it in your Vue component.
-Most often, you'll use combos in the `setup` function of a Vue component:
+Most often, you'll use combos in `script setup`:

 :::
 ```html